Leading South Australian not-for-profit aged care provider ACH Group is celebrating its 70th birthday in 2022.

 Then-Prime Minister Robert Menzies became interested in Sir Keith’s efforts as the government insisted it was preferable to have these homes built and managed by religious or philanthropic organisations rather than by government.
 Sir Keith’s work inspired the creation of the Aged Persons Homes Act 1954, which provided grants toward the capital of building the homes.

 Evolving from the initial focus on housing, ACH Group is now one South Australia’s largest not-for-profit organisations with eight residential care homes and 700 retirement living units located across metropolitan Adelaide and the Fleurieu Peninsula.
-While in the community ACH Group offers a range of help at home, health, wellbeing, respite, and NDIS services, and social experiences.
+While in the community ACH Group offers a range of help at home, health, wellbeing, respite, and social experiences.

 In 2022, ACH Group employs more than 2000 staff and supports over 20,000 older South Australians.